Royal Air Force: Structure

-Senior management
+Senior leadership

-The professional head and highest-ranking officer of the Royal Air Force is the Chief of the Air Staff (CAS).
+The professional head and highest-ranking officer of the Royal Air Force is the Chief of the Air Staff.
 He reports to the Chief of the Defence Staff, who is the professional head of the British Armed Forces.
-The incumbent Chief of the Air Staff is Air Chief Marshal Sir Mike Wigston, who was appointed in July 2019.
+The incumbent Chief of the Air Staff is Air Chief Marshal Harvey Smyth who was appointed in 2025.

-The management of the RAF is the responsibility of the Air Force Board, a sub-committee of the Defence Council which is part of the Ministry of Defence and body legally responsible for the defence of the United Kingdom and its overseas territories.
-The Chief of the Air Staff chairs the Air Force Board Standing Committee (AFBSC) which decides on the policy and actions required for the RAF to meet the requirements of the Defence Council and His Majesty's Government.
+The management of the RAF is the responsibility of the Air Force Board, a sub-committee of the Defence Council which is part of the Ministry of Defence and the body legally responsible for the defence of the United Kingdom and its overseas territories.
+The Chief of the Air Staff chairs the Air Force Board Standing Committee which decides on the policy and actions required for the RAF to meet the requirements of the Defence Council and His Majesty's Government.

-The Chief of the Air Staff is supported by several other senior commanders; the main positions are shown in the following table.
+The Chief of the Air Staff is supported by several other senior commanders:

 Air Command

 Administrative and operational command of the RAF is delegated by the Air Force Board to Headquarters Air Command, based at RAF High Wycombe in Buckinghamshire.
-Air Command was formed on 1 April 2007 by combining RAF Strike Command and RAF Personnel and Training Command, resulting in a single command covering the whole RAF, led by the Chief of the Air Staff.
+Air Command was formed on 1 April 2007 by combining RAF Strike Command and RAF Personnel and Training Command, resulting in a single command covering the whole RAF, led by the chief of the air staff.
 Through its subordinate groups, Air Command oversees the whole spectrum of RAF aircraft and operations.

 United Kingdom Space Command (UKSC), established 1 April 2021 under the command of Air Vice-Marshal Paul Godfrey is a joint command, but sits "under the Royal Air Force."
 Godfrey is of equal rank to the commanders of 1, 2, 11, and 22 Groups.
 The new command has "responsibility for not just operations, but also generating, training and growing the force, and also owning the money and putting all the programmatic rigour into delivering new ..capabilities."
 UKSC headquarters is at RAF High Wycombe co-located with Air Command.